awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 TO \{ \{ *user\_name* \[ WITH ADMIN OPTION \] \} \| role \}\[, \.\.\.\]
 Grants the specified role to a specified user with the WITH ADMIN OPTION, another role, or PUBLIC\.
 The WITH ADMIN OPTION clause provides the administration options for all the granted roles to all the grantees\.

+EXPLAIN RLS TO ROLE *rolename*
+Grants the privilege to explain the row\-level security policy filters of a query in the EXPLAIN plan to a role\.

+IGNORE RLS TO ROLE *rolename*
+Grants the privilege to bypass row\-level security policies for a query to a role\.